DARE: Diverse Visual Question Answering with Robustness Evaluation: : Dataset Overview

 \subsection{Data Creation and Annotation Process}

 \sparagraph{Image Selection} For the \textit{conditional counting}, \textit{ordering}, \textit{VCR}, and \textit{trick} categories, we manually select 500 images from the COCO 2017 dataset~\cite{lin2014microsoft}, with 250 images taken from its development set, and another 250 from the test set.
 The main (albeit subjective) selection criterion is that the images must show scenes that provide the grounds for challenging questions that are aligned with the corresponding categories.\footnote{For instance, close-ups of individual objects typically \textit{do not allow} for the construction of challenging questions that require counting, spatial reasoning or VCR.} As a necessary extra step in \textit{VCR}, we use DETR~\cite{carion2020end} to mark the subject of the question with a bounding box (denoted by X in the question, see Figure~\ref{fig:examples}).
 The boxes are manually validated to ensure that they mark a clearly visible person.
-For the \textit{trick} category, we generate descriptions with Gemini~\cite{team2023gemini} and GPT-4 \cite{achiam2023gpt}, each model describing one half of the development set and one half of the test set.
+For \textit{trick}, we generate descriptions with Gemini~\cite{team2023gemini} and GPT-4 \cite{achiam2023gpt}, each model describing one half of the development set and one half of the test set.

 The \textit{culture} category comprises images sampled from the MaRVL dataset~\cite{liu-etal-2021-visually}, following a similar procedure as with COCO.
-We approximate cultures by languages and select, again manually, a diverse subset of images for each of the five languages representing a variety of concepts. {We annotate the same number of images for each language.
-After quality control this results in 61 `Chinese', 38 `Swahili', 57 `Tamil', 60 `Turkish', and 45 `Indonesian' samples.}
+We approximate cultures by languages and select, again manually, a diverse subset of images for each of the five languages, representing a variety of concepts.
+We annotate the same number of images for each language.
+After quality control this results in 61 `Chinese', 38 `Swahili', 57 `Tamil', 60 `Turkish', and 45 `Indonesian' samples.
+Since COCO and MaRVL images are available online, we cannot rule out that VLMs for which their training data are not disclosed have seen the images during pretraining.
+To prevent contamination, we do not publish the annotations of the annotated test set of \rVQA.